I’ve been wanting to try out a twisted pinwheel for some time now ever since I saw a video on YouTube for the Twist n Stitch Ruler by June Tailor.

 Twist n Stitch

-You can see some of the things we created using these tools.
+You can see some of the items we created using these tools.